sdcaulley/iss-tracker/README.md

 ### FUNCTIONS & JS files

 + map.js will contains map rendering JS
 	1. Primary JS is a self invoking anonymous function that grabs the element id="mapCanvas".
 It pulls from two variables(listed below) to create a map.
 The map is rendered in the iss.html page as defined in the css/style.css #mapCanvas
-2. var issLgn set the longitude.
-Currently set to Code Fellows PDX
-3. var issLat sets the latitude.
-Currently set to Code Fellows PDX
+	2. issLoc() sets latitude and longitude vars issLong & issLgn.
+JSONP API data overwrites the initial location, Currently set to Code Fellows PDX.
+If the JSONP data is not received the map will center there.
+	3. getPass(lat, Lng) returns overhead pass estimations based upon the input location.
+Callback data is stored in passTimes
+	4. initMap() creates the map element using the google maps API
+	5. var namesInSpace contains all current Astronauts and the craft they are currently aboard.
+	6. var numberAstro contains the qty of Astronauts in space.

 + app.js will be the primary JS location
 	1. function() will be listed here
-+ overhead.js will contain the overhead pass estimations.
-It will be consolidated into app.js
-	1. function() will be listed here

 ### Pages

-+ iss.html will contain the google map
++ iss.html populates a google map with the google maps JS api.
+The initial location is the Codefellows Portland building but the map is rendered again on reception of the JSONP data.

 #### Strech Goals
+s